Minimally Invasive Spine Surgery

 Surgery to remove a degenerated or herniated disc in the neck and fuse the two vertebral bodies together.

-Total disc replacement, removing a diseased cervical disc and replacing it with an artificial one.
+A procedure to completely remove and replace a diseased cervical disc with an artificial one.

 Treatment for cervical stenosis of any cause, removing the lamina to relieve the upper spinal cord of its narrowed pressure.